 A CDP unifies all your marketing efforts with accurate and consolidated data.
 They also collect and organize new data for new and improved campaigns.

-The 4 Main Types of Customer Data
+4 Types of Customer Data

 Your customers engage with your company online and offline through your websites, marketing emails, ecommerce portals, and in-store.
 Collecting information about these interactions is the first step in understanding and improving the customer experience and figuring out how to improve it.
 Some of the data types CDPs work with include: